Bumble Inc. (BMBL) Shares Down Despite Recent Market Volatility

 BMBL’s Market Performance

-Volatility was left at 4.73%, however, over the last 30 days, the volatility rate increased by 3.04%, as shares surge +1.81% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -6.37% lower at present.
+Volatility was left at 4.35%, however, over the last 30 days, the volatility rate increased by 3.19%, as shares sank -0.30% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -5.12% lower at present.

 Insider Trading